csci8980/fl/README.md

 ## Screenshot

-Following is an example running with timeout and quorum setting.
+Following is an example running with timeout, quorum setting and client dropout and rejoin.

 Basic setting can be found in the first few lines before the table.